 - Fire safety

-- Employee resources
+- Employee health resources

-- Environmental safety
+- Environmental and chemical safety

 1. Workplace ergonomics

 Maybe your employees work in a cushy office with windows that don’t open and climate controlled conditions.
 What could possibly go wrong?

 While it’s true that the risks of injury while working in an office are dwarfed when compared to those when working on an oil rig or a construction site, ergonomic workplace injuries can cost your company real money in workman’s compensation claims and loss of productivity.

 OSHA estimates that ergonomic injuries have a total annual cost between 45 and 50 billion dollars per year, with direct costs being approximately half of those numbers.

 The Bureau of Labor Statistics estimated that ergonomics related injuries made up 34% of all workplace injuries in 2012.
 Ergonomic workplace safety training, although not fancy or exciting, may be the best investment your company makes.

 Teach employees how to lift, sit, and move throughout their day so you can be rewarded with fewer sick days, lowered healthcare costs, and happier employees.